 Whether it's an hour trip, a day trip, or longer, anything can happen.
 Nothing is worse than being stuck on the side of the road in a broken-down car, except maybe not having emergency supplies.
 Your emergency kit doesn't have to be a top-of-the-line, apocalypse kit, but a few basic things that should be in it include:

 - Pet essentials (when traveling with your four-legged friends)

 In addition to these supplies, don't forget about electronics emergency kits.
 You don't want to be stranded without any form of communication, so it's wise to invest in a phone charger or two that doesn't require power from the car.
-There are many options out there, so do your research.

 Are you traveling this holiday season?
 What do you do to prepare your car for road trips?
 Tell us in the comments.